ouillie/terminalle/README.md

 eliminating the prefix in favor of a simple `Ctrl` modifier, thus cutting the number of keystrokes in half.
 If you're a tmux power-user, this will change things for you.

-For example: the default tmux shortcut to split a window horizontally is `Ctrl+b %` -- where `Ctrl+b` is the prefix and `%` is the shortcut key -- which must be pressed in two discreet keystokes of two keys each (since `%` is really `Shift+5`).
-In tmux mode, this would be shortened to simply `Ctrl+%` aka `Ctrl+Shift+5`, which is only a single keystroke of three keys.
-In most terminal emulators (including VTE), it would be impossible to receive the `Ctrl+%` signal.

-tmux mode provides the following shortcuts:

 | Command         | tmux default | tmux mode |
 | :-------------- | -----------: | --------: |